elementor/elementor/readme.txt

 = 0.8.0 - 07.09.2016 =
 * New! - Added columns ordering on mobile normal / reverse
 * New! - Now you can edit section and column in tablet or mobile mode
-* New! - Set different font size for tablet or mobile
+* New! - Set font size per device
-* New! - Set different line-height for tablet or mobile
+* New! - Set line-height per device
-* New! - Set different letter-spacing for tablet or mobile
+* New! - Set letter-spacing per device
-* New! - Set different padding for tablet or mobile
+* New! - Set padding per device
-* New! - Set different margin for tablet or mobile
+* New! - Set margin per device
-* New! - Set different alignment for tablet or mobile in Heading widget
+* New! - Heading widget - Set alignment per device
-* New! - Set different alignment for tablet or mobile in Button widget
+* New! - Button widget - Set alignment per device
-* New! - Set different alignment for tablet or mobile in Image widget
+* New! - Image widget - Set alignment per device
-* New! - Set different alignment for tablet or mobile in Icon widget
+* New! - Icon widget - Set alignment per device
-* New! - Set different alignment for tablet or mobile in Divider widget
+* New! - Divider widget - Set alignment per device
-* New! - Set different alignment for tablet or mobile in Icon List widget
+* New! - Icon List Widget - Set Alignment per device
-* Tweak! - Show status connection with Elementor library in System info
+* Tweak! - Elementor Library connection status indicator added in System Info
 * Tweak! - Column width option for mobile portrait is deprecated, now use with Mobile Width option instead
-* Tweak! - Moved default content-width from panel to CSS
+* Tweak! - Default content-width is now set by css and not by the panel
 * Tweak! - Added shortcode and oEmbed support for Tabs / Accordion / Toggle / Text Editor widgets
 * Tweak! - Removed Default font size in custom option
 * Tweak! - Hide update notice from outside Elementor